Timmy-the-nobody/WebUI3d2d/README.md

   - Mouse move events are sent to the UI
   - LMB/RMB/MMB press and release events are sent to the UI
   - Support simple and multiple (double and triple) clicks
-  - Prevent inputs sent to the UI from firing key events not related to a targeted `WebUI3d2d`
+  - Prevent inputs sent to the UI from firing key events not related to a targeted `WebUI3d2d` (can be disabled if needed)

 #### 🔠 Key input support
   - Seamless input of characters in text fields